 How to travel from Iran to Pakistan overland

 For those planning to travel overland from Iran to Pakistan, I thought I would write my own experience to give you an indication of what to expect.
 Or at the very least, so you can garner some information from my own journey.
 This is from late 2007 during emergency rule.
 However it's been updated recently based on contacts I have there.
 I did it solo.
+Having COVID-19 vaccination paperwork is essential these days.

 This guide is under the presumption you already have your Pakistani visa.
 Check out my visas section for help on how to get these visas.